Is Large-Scale Pretraining the Secret to Good Domain Generalization?: Experiments

 \textbf{Baseline and Oracle}: We also train a baseline and oracle model for lower-bound and upper-bound reference.
 The baseline model is an Empirical Risk Minimization (ERM) model that is finetuned on source domains and evaluated on target domains, and has been found to be effective for the DG task~\citep{gulrajani2020search}.
 The oracle model is trained on an 80\% training split of all domains and evaluated on a 20\% test split.
 The oracle model removes the OOD aspect of generalization and provides a reasonable upper bound for DG methods.
+Finally, we add a zero-shot LAION-400M~\citep{Schuhmann2021LAION400MOD} pre-trained ViT-B/16 from OpenClip, which is the pre-trained model used in our analysis.